 The pattern aids in the structural stiffness, as well as creating a unique aesthetic feature, which naturally emerges as the result of the parametric modeling of the chair.
 Following a series of prototypes, careful attention to small details in the making of the chair develops the outcome.
 The pattern fades out towards the edges and intensifies at the top, avoiding areas where the back would rest.
 The pattern continuously wraps around the billowing surface, doubly curved for structural stability.

-MEAN’s mission is to amalgamate computation, material research and digital fabrication, to provide interdisciplinary solutions that respond to current economic, environmental and social developments.
+MEAN* utilizes cutting-edge computational design processes and digital fabrication tools to leverage the quality of architectural solutions.
+Our mission is to amalgamate computation, material research, and digital fabrication, to provide interdisciplinary solutions that respond to current economic, environmental, and social challenges.